kat-kel/archive-html/README.md

 ```

 ## Clean Data
 The program then parses the CLI arguments and prepares a clean, working file to which information about the archived HTML will be added.
+See the product of this decision tree: `clean row`

 ```mermaid
 flowchart TB
     A("--archive") --> Aq{directory\nexists}